Can’t get a job after sending hundreds of resumes that only get rejected by employers? I hear you.

-After that’s done, check your resume accurately matches the job description by using a free assessment tool.
+After that’s done, check your resume accurately matches the job description using an Enhancv free assessment tool.

 However, the keywords on your resume should be the exact words that the recruiters want to see.
 For example, if the role you’re applying for requires attention to detail, your resume would be scanned to see if you’ve included that phrase.